owaisdrabu/node_service/README.md

 Step 2: Rename .env_copy to .env and add the necessary credentials.

-Step 3: Run the command 'npm dev run' to start the server.
+Step 3: Run the command 'npm run dev' to start the server.

 Step 4: API url: http://localhost:3000/donate.